 The first-tier endpoints according to EFSA (2018) for Typhlodromus pyri and Aphidius rhopalosiphi are LR50 of 7.566 L 'Asulox'/ha and 3.088 L 'Asulox'/ha respectively.
-An assessment of the in-field and off-field risk to non-target arthropods has been conducted according to ESCORT 2 guidance.
+An assessment of the in-field and off-field risk to non-target arthropods has been conducted according to ESCORT 233 guidance.
 The maximum proposed application rate for 'Asulox' is 4.
 4 kg a.s./ha.
 Since only a single application is proposed, no multiple application factor is required.

 For the off-field assessment the standard correction factor of 10 and vegetation distribution factor of 10 have been used (essentially cancelling each other out).
-A drift value of 27.3 % for aerial spray at 5 m has been used, in line with the aquatic and non-target plant risk assessments, whilst the standard value of 2.77% has been used
+A drift value of 27.3 % for aerial spray at 5 m has been used, in line with the aquatic and non-target plant risk assessments, whilst the standard value of 2.77% has been used for the tractor-mounted applications.
+The in-field risk assessment is summarised in Table 11, the off-field risk assessment in Table 12.

-&lt;sup>33 Candolfi MP, Barrettt KL, Campbell PJ, Forster R, Grandy N, Huet MC, Lewis G, Oomen PA, Schmuck R and Vogt H (2000) Guidance document on regulatory testing and risk assessment procedures for plant protection products with non-target arthropods.
+33 Candolfi MP, Barrettt KL, Campbell PJ, Forster R, Grandy N, Huet MC, Lewis G, Oomen PA, Schmuck R and Vogt H (2000) Guidance document on regulatory testing and risk assessment procedures for plant protection products with non-target arthropods.
 From the ESCORT 2 workshop (European standard characteristics of non-target arthropod regulatory testing).
 SETAC publication.
 ISBN 1-880611-52-x.